Industrial Food Freeze Dryer Guide

 Validate Thickness and Core Drying

-Meat, seafood, and pet food need careful preparation.
+In contrast, meat, seafood, and pet food need careful preparation.
 For example, excess fat, large bones, and oversized chunks can extend drying time and reduce product quality.

 • Remove excess fat and unnecessary bones.